Gremious/StS-DefaultModBase/README.md

 It features 1 character (the Default) with a minimal set of things: 1 card of each type, 1 debuff, 1 relic, etc.

-(Currently, there are still some stuff missing (such as game patching examples) which I plan to add later but I have other mods I wanna work on more.)

 If you're new to modding, you basically *need* the BaseMod wiki for whatever you wish to add, and you can work your way thought it with this base.
 Another very important thing is to look at other mods (get them from their github!), as well as the base-game code, and see how they do things.

 https://github.com/daviscook477/BaseMod/wiki